ICTMCG/Make-Your-Anchor/README.md

-# Make-Your-Anchor: A Diffusion-based 2D Avatar Generation Framework
+# Make-Your-Anchor: A Diffusion-based 2D Avatar Generation Framework (CVPR 2024)

 ![](assets/teaser.png)

 <a href='https://arxiv.org/abs/2403.16510'><img src='https://img.shields.io/badge/ArXiv-2403.16510-red'></a>

-Will appear at CVPR 2024!

 ## TL; DR
 Make-Your-Anchor is a personalized 2d avatar generation framework based on diffusion model,  which is capable of generating realistic human videos with SMPL-X sequences as condition.